A Guide to Pigment Composition, Characteristics and Uses

 History of Pigments in Color Production

-Natural pigments like charcoal, burnt animal fats, chalk, and ochre created the first color palettes.
+The first color palettes were made of pigments from natural materials like charcoal, burnt animal fats, chalk, and ochre.
 They consisted of five colors: yellow, brown, black, white, and red.
 The early man used pigments for body decorations and on cave walls.

 Egyptians and the Chinese discovered more pigments from minerals like azurite, copper, and malachite.

 In 3000 BC, Egyptians created the first synthetic pigment, Egyptian blue.
 The greenish-blue pigment consists of sand, copper ore, and lime.
-Paleolithic artists also contribute to the discovery of pigments.
+Paleolithic artists also contributed to the discovery of pigments.

 Types of Pigments

-While all pigments add color to a material, they come from many sources.
-Here are the main types of pigments.
+While all pigments add color to a material, they’re not all the same.

 1. Synthetic Pigments

 Manufacturers make synthetic pigments from petrochemicals through simple chemical reactions like oxidation.
-They may use iron, lead, and other metals in formulating synthetic pigments.
-These types don’t contain carbon links or chains.
+They may use iron, lead, and other metals in their formulations.
+These pigments don’t contain carbon links or chains.

 The particle size of synthetic pigments is bigger than that of organic compounds, so they reflect more light.
 As a result, inorganic pigments are more opaque and insoluble than their organic counterparts.
 Synthetic pigments include titanium dioxide, chromium, and cadmium pigments.